galaxyproject/training-material/topics/visualization/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 > By default, when data is imported via its link, Galaxy names it with its URL.
 {: .hands_on}

-Cuffdiff's output data is organized in a SQLite database, so we need to extract it to be able to see how it looks like.
+CuffDiff's output data is organized in a SQLite database, so we need to extract it to be able to see how it looks like.

-For this tutorial, we are interested in Cuffdiff's tested transcripts for differential expression.
+For this tutorial, we are interested in CuffDiff's tested transcripts for differential expression.

-> ### {% icon hands_on %} Hands-on: Extract Cuffdiff results
+> ### {% icon hands_on %} Hands-on: Extract CuffDiff results
 >
 > 1. **Extract CuffDiff** {% icon tool %}: Lookup for this tool in the search bar, and select it
 > 2. Click on "Select tables to output", and select only the table called "Transcript differential expression testing"